-My oldest daughter and I had a nice little rhythm in our life that worked really well for us.
+My oldest daughter and I had a nice little rhythm in our life.

 When my second daughter was about to be born, I figured this new addition was going to shake things up a little bit.

 Everyone told me that having a toddler and a newborn is no joke.
 They warned that I should say goodbye to my schedule because our routine was going to get rocked in a big way.

 They would give me those “aren’t you adorable” and “you’ll find out soon” looks when I would say that I wasn’t too worried and I knew we would find our rhythm again.

 So when my younger daughter was born, I braced myself for the worst.
 Expecting our life to be turned upside down.

 Sure, there was a lot more nursing, changing, and napping going on in our house, but our basic rourtine stayed the same.